 Glute bridge (barbell or weight plate): you might need a weight bench for this exercise but a sofa or a sturdy chair could also work.

 If you only planning on working out once a week, you still have multiple options to do so.
-If you access to weights (either at a gym or home), you can do the BIG 5, five compound exercises that give you a comprehensive full body workout.
+If you have access to home weights (either at a gym or home), you can do the BIG 5, five compound exercises that give you a comprehensive full-body workout.
 Doing these will make you bigger AND stronger in no time.

-If you haven't got access to gym equipment, you can try bodyweight training, a.k.a. calisthenics.
-Calisthenics exercises use bodyweight as resistance and therefore are very cost efficient, although it takes a while to build the strength required to perform these exercises correctly.
-Try a beginner calisthenics workout first, then move on to the best calisthenics workout and finally, the hardest calisthenics workout.
+If you haven't got access to gym equipment, you can try bodyweight training, a.k.a. callisthenics.
+Callisthenics exercises use bodyweight as resistance and therefore are very cost-efficient, although it takes a while to build the strength required to perform these exercises correctly.
+Try a beginner callisthenics workout first, then move on to the best callisthenics workout and finally, the hardest callisthenics workout.

 One area of your body that definitely needs a lot of strength, even outside the gym, is your core.
 Introducing a few of the best core exercises to your routine can help you build muscle around your torso which in turn will help better your posture, sleep and more.
 Want to lift heavy?
 Train your core.

 - How to do thrusters: this squat variant is a leg day staple AND a one-move full body exercise

 - How to do push ups plus all the best variations on this classic exercise for bigger arms

 - How to do bicep push ups: the bicep push up could be THE killer move

 - How to use an ab roller: get a six pack FAST with this cheap home gym staple

 - Chin up vs pull up: what's the difference, muscles worked and WHAT IS THE BEST ONE?